jeffreykegler/hoonlint/misc/whitespace.md

 * Every tall rune-ish is either

-    * a "row-initial" tall rune-ish, which should be at the same column location as the first hoon in the sequence, or;
+    * a "row-initial" tall rune-ish, which should be aligned at the first hoon in the sequence, or;

     * a "joined" tall rune-ish, that is, another tall rune-ish on the same line as